laminlabs/lamindb/README.md

 ### Data versioning

-If you change source code or datasets, LaminDB manages their versioning for you.
+If you change source code or datasets, LaminDB manages versioning for you.
 Assume you run a new version of our `create-fasta.py` script to create a new version of `sample.fasta`.

 ```python